Johannes1023/sap-global-template-rollout/README.md

 ## 📌 Project Overview

-This project focused on the rollout of a global SAP template at a manufacturing site in Istanbul as part of a large transformation program with a double-digit million euro investment volume.
+This project focused on the rollout of a global SAP template at a manufacturing site in Istanbul/Turkey as part of a large transformation program with a EUR 1M+ investment volume.

 I worked with SAP consultants, cybersecurity specialists, business process owners, local IT, program management and external implementation partners to identify and manage technology and cybersecurity risks throughout the rollout.